hyperledger/fabric/docs/source/chaincode_lifecycle.md

 - The chaincode needs to be packaged in a tar file, ending with a `.tar.gz` file extension.
-- The tar file needs to contain two files (no directory): a metadata file "metadata.json" and another tar containing the chaincode files.
+- The tar file needs to contain two files (no directory): a metadata file "metadata.json" and another tar "code.tar.gz" containing the chaincode files.
 - "metadata.json" contains JSON that specifies the chaincode language, code path, and package label.
 You can see an example of a metadata file below: